emberjs/rfcs/0000-read-only-cp-syntax.md

 Overridable CP's are unexpected, hard to learn, and wanted in the minority of cases.
-When it happens unexpeditly it is nearly always unwanted and the resulting choas is hard to debug.
+When it happens unexpeditly it is nearly always unwanted and the resulting chaos is hard to debug.

 ```js